We love a dog friendly staycation and Robin Hood's Bay is one of our favourite spots

 A cosy, rustic, candle lit bistro by the dock of Robin’s Hood Bay, Smugglers is the most romantic spot in the village.

-We ate there on my birthday back in January and on our ‘date night’ this time.
-The menu is simple, with lots of fresh fish and seafood, steak and chicken.
+We ate there on my birthday back in January 2018 and several times on our November 2019 trip.
+The menu is simple - stonebaked pizzas and nibbles which are gorgeous.

 Service in Smugglers is really friendly.
 Lisa, the manager, is a dog lover with four of her own and is happy to chat about fur pals.